Legacy Society members ensure the Museum’s financial well-being by including the Museum in their estate plans.

 You may give your home to the Museum now and continue to live there or elect to bequeath your home or your interest in other real property upon your death.
 Gifts of real estate can make a remarkable difference to the Museum.

 Donating works of art can greatly enhance the Museum’s permanent collection, while lowering your estate tax liability, if any.
 Individual works or entire collections that are consistent with the Museum’s collecting areas are appreciated.
 All gifts of art are subject to the Museum’s collection policy guidelines and procedures.

 How to Get Started

 We can arrange a free, confidential consultation to provide basic information on the potential tax advantages of a gift to the Museum.
-If you would like to speak with a qualified professional or discuss your intentions confidentially, please contact the Museum’s Advancement Department at 831.372.5477 x126 or at firstname.lastname@example.org.
-Before committing to any Legacy gift, donors are encouraged to consult their legal and/or tax advisors for a full, accurate, and independent explanation of all aspects of the proposed charitable gift.
+If you would like to speak with a qualified professional or discuss your intentions confidentially, please contact the Museum’s Advancement Department at 831.372.5477 x104 or at [email protected] Before committing to any Legacy gift, donors are encouraged to consult their legal and/or tax advisors for a full, accurate, and independent explanation of all aspects of the proposed charitable gift.